steveswork/react-observable-context/README.md

 # Intro

+A context bearing an observable consumer [store](#store).
 State changes within the store's internal state are only broadcasted to components subscribed to the store.
 In this way, the `React-Observable-Context` prevents repeated automatic re-renderings of entire component trees resulting from ***context*** state changes.

 **React::memo** *(and PureComponents)* remain the go-to solution for the repeated automatic re-renderings of entire component trees resulting from ***component*** state changes.

-_**Recommendation:**_ For optimum performance, consider wrapping in **React::memo** most components using this package's ***useContext*** function either directly or through another React hook.
+***Recommendation:*** For optimum performance, consider wrapping in **React::memo** most components using this package's ***useContext*** function either directly or through another React hook.
 This will protect such components and their descendants from unrelated cascading render operations.

 ***Exempt*** from the recommendation are certain components such as those wrapped in the `React-Redux::connect()` Higher Order Component (HOC).
 Such HOC provides similar cascade-render protections to wrapped components and their descendants.